Board of DirectorsMeet our wonderful Board of Directors!

 Born and raised in Santa Barbara, Maggi is a 38-year resident of the Santa Maria Valley.
 Following a 25-year career with Lockheed Martin at Vandenberg Air Force Base, she retired in January of 2006 as their Community/Public Relations, Protocol Manager and Ethics Officer.
-As an advocate for over 35 years, Maggi has served-and in some instances continues to server-in numerous capacities on various committees and boards with organizations such as the Youth of the Month Selection Committee for the Santa Maria Valley Chamber of Commerce/Santa Bara County Education Office, the industry Education Council, the Advisory Council for the Teacher's Network, and the Allan Hancock College Foundation Board and President's Council.
-Maggi actively participates in fund raising activities for various community organizations including the Santa Maria Valley Boys and Girls Club, the Santa Maria Valley YMCA, and the North County Special Olympics.
+As an advocate for over 35 years, Maggi has served--and in some instances continues to serve--in numerous capacities on various committees and boards with organizations such as the Youth of the Month Selection Committee for the Santa Maria Valley Chamber of Commerce, Santa Barbara County Education Office, the Industry Education Council, the Advisory Council for the Teacher's Network, and the Allan Hancock College Foundation Board and President's Council.
+Maggi actively participates in fundraising activities for various community organizations including the Santa Maria Valley Boys and Girls Club, the Santa Maria Valley YMCA, and the North County Special Olympics.

 In her quieter moments, Maggi enjoys time with her two grandchildren, outings with her dog, gathering with friends, reading, travel, golf, and gardening.
 Maggi has one adult daughter who lives in the Santa Maria Valley with her family.